waggle-sensor/summer2021/Macintyre/soundrecorder/campaigns/morton-arb/README.md

 The device that is currently deployed in the arboretum is in the largest purple region in the provided map.

 ## Final Deployment
+The deployment of the devices is largely dependent on decisions that must be made about which devices will be used and where they will be deployed.
+Once these decisions have been made, a timeline for the final deployment of the recorders can be determined.